ibm-cloud-docs/secure-infrastructure-vpc/connect-landingzone-client-vpn.md

 {: #connect-landingzone-client-vpn}
 {: toc-content-type="tutorial"}
 {: toc-services="vpc, openshift, secrets-manager, dl, schematics"}
-{: toc-completion-time="2h"}
+{: toc-completion-time="1h"}

 This tutorial dives into the fastest option to get up and running with a [client VPN for VPC](/docs/vpc?topic=vpc-vpn-client-to-site-overview) connectivity.
-Rather than doing manual steps, you set up an automated way to create a client-to-site VPN connection to one or more landing zones in your account by using {{site.data.keyword.client-to-site-vpn}} deployable architecture from Community Catalog.
+Rather than doing manual steps, you set up an automated way to create a client-to-site VPN connection to one or more landing zones in your account by using Cloud automation for Client to Site VPN [deployable architecture](#x10293733){: term} from the Community registry.
 {: shortdesc}

 ## Objectives
 {: #solution-connect-client-vpn-objectives}

-- Create a client-to-site VPN connection between the private VPC network and clients by using {{site.data.keyword.client-to-site-vpn}} deployable architecture from Community Catalog.{: term}.
+- Create a client-to-site VPN connection between the private VPC network and clients by using Cloud automation for Client to Site VPN [deployable architecture](#x10293733){: term} from the Community registry.

 ### Problem
 {: #solution-connect-client-vpn-problem}

-Let's say that you deployed the [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external} deployable architecture.
+Let's say that you deployed the [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external} [deployable architecture](#x10293733){: term}.
 In the {{site.data.keyword.cloud_notm}} console, you can see that the cluster is created and working correctly.
 When you try to access the Red Hat OpenShift web console on the management cluster, you see this error:

 > It is not possible to access the Red Hat OpenShift console because the cluster is accessible only on the management VPC’s private network, which is locked down and not accessible from the internet.